 How to Become a Zoologist in 5 Steps

 Explore the career requirements for zoologists.
 Get the facts about job duties, education requirements, employment outlook and salary to determine if this is the right career for you.
-Schools offering Animal Care degrees can also be found in these popular choices.
+Schools offering Biology degrees can also be found in these popular choices.

 Career Information At a Glance